-All students seeking admission to this program must formally apply to the Admissions and Academic Standards Committee in the College through the Program Director,.
+All students seeking admission to this program must formally apply to the Admissions and Academic Standards Committee in the College through the Program Director.
 Applications must be accompanied by official transcripts of all college work (with evaluations from the University Registrar) and three letters of recommendation from previous teachers, advisors, or workplace supervisors.
 All applicants must have a GPA of 2.50 or better on a 4.00 scale in mathematics, biology, chemistry, and physics before entering the program.
 Students must have acceptance prior to enrollment in professional courses.
+Transfer students can substitute FS 102 with any course to complete the total credit hours required for graduation by their degree plan.